 How much money to bring to Iran as a traveler?

-The exchange rate of dollar to rial is very high, hence Iran is considered as a destination on budget for most countries.
-Remember that the maximum amount that each passenger can bring to Iran is $5000.
+The exchange rate of the dollar to the rial is very high, hence Iran is considered a budget destination for most travellers.
+Remember that the maximum amount that each passenger can bring to Iran is $5000- $10000.

-As none of the credit cards does work in Iran, you should estimate your budget if you want to bring cash to the country.
-However, there is a better way.
-You can try the Iranian debit card!
-On Exotigo you can read about cash and credit in Iran.
+As none of the credit cards work in Iran, you should estimate your budget if you want to bring cash to the country.
+Alternatively, you can try the Iranian debit card!

 Is Iran a cash country?

-As mentioned above, none of the credit cards are valuable in Iran.
+As mentioned above, none of the credit cards are working in Iran.
 If you prefer not to bring cash to the country, there is a way!
-You can apply for the Iranian debit card.
+You can apply for an Iranian debit card.
 In this way, you can recharge the card, which is a short-term credit card for tourists, whenever you want.
 You can easily refund your balance at the end of your trip.